JStateson/BoincTasksTempReader/SystemdService/readme.txt

-The service can be started or stopped with sudo systemctl start boinctasks_temps sudo systemctl stop boinctasks_temps
-The scripts "tstart.sh" asnd "tstop.sh" can be used also
+The service can be started or stopped with sudo systemctl start boinctasks_temps sudo systemctl stop boinctasks_temps  The scripts "start_temps.sh" asnd "halt_temps.sh" can be used

 The service will start automatically on any reboot assuming